Shivam-316/GitHub101/README.md

 Day 8 -> **Regularized** the model and got **97%** acc on **train** data and **95%** on **validation** data, i believe this model can achieve upto **97%-98%** acc
-          on **validation** data, if i **remove** the **classes with less samples**, but i want the model to predict **as many diseases as possible**, Now i m confused to work MORE on this or not, idk!! :(
+          on **validation** data, if i **remove** the **classes with less samples**, but i want the model to predict **as many diseases as possible**, Now i am confused to work MORE on this or not, idk!! :(

 Day 9 :- As this spectacular 10 day journey ends tonight, thought of doing a final contribution, i already had a **97%** accuracy artificial
           **neural network** for Digit Recognition Dataset or popularly known as **MNIST** dataset but wanted to get a better score than this and wanted to end this